About Sophia's Hearth Family Center

 Our childcare program, open since 2010, has served families from all over the region.
 In 2013 we expanded our childcare to create a unique preschool program for the older children.

 Our teachers are especially qualified to support your family and care for your child.
 As a teacher education center, your family has a special advantage!
 Our teachers are always studying child development, curriculum, and many other themes that strengthen their work with your child.
-They all participate in our specialized program low residency program, ‘The Child and Family in the First Three Years’.
 Click here to read about their backgrounds and preparation to care for your child.

 From its earliest planning stages, the design of our new facility has been driven by a number of guiding principles: livability for the children and staff who spend their days here, sustainability over many generations in relation to the construction materials, energy and water use, and the emphasis on renewable materials in the construction where possible.